-Section 8, Healthy and Complete Communities, contains policies addressing housing, recreation and open space, education and other community facilities, fire and emergency services, community improvement areas, community design and heritage conservation and archaeological preservation.
+Section 8, Healthy and Complete Communities, contains policies addressing housing, recreation and open space parkland, education and other community facilities, fire and emergency services, community improvement areas, community design and heritage conservation cultural heritage and archaeological preservation.resources

 Section 9, Servicing and Infrastructure, deals with the transportation system including roads, railway services, airports and aerodromes, transit and trails.
 This section also addresses the major utilities of sanitary sewage and water supply services and other utilities, waste management and stormwater management.
+Communication technology is also addressed in this section.

-Section 10, Development Review, outlines the information necessary for the review of development applications, the procedures for peer reviews, and outlines the requirements relating to amendments to this Official Plan.
+Section 10, Development Review, outlines the pre-consultation process, information necessary for the review of development applications, including the submission of a complete application, the procedures for peer reviews, and outlines the requirements relating to amendments to this Official Plan.

 Section 11, Implementation, sets out the various powers, procedures and mechanisms conferred to Council by the Planning Act, Municipal Act and by other statutes or regulations, which will be used to implement the policies of this Plan.
+This Section also contains policies on Town Advisory Committees and monitoring and measuring performance.

-Section 12, Interpretation, provides guidance on how land use boundaries, roads, stated measurements and quantities may be interpreted with some flexibility.
+Section 12, Interpretation, provides guidance on how land use designation boundaries, roads, stated measurements and quantities may be interpreted with some flexibility.
 This section also provides transition provisions and the definitions of the italicized words in the Plan.

-Section 13, Secondary Plans and Schedules, provides detailed land use plans and policies for each of the three centres of Keswick, Sutton/Jackson's Point and Pefferlaw, as well as for the Keswick Business Park Secondary Plan.
+Section 13, Secondary Plans and Schedules, provide detailed land use plans and policies for each of the three centres of Keswick, Sutton/Jackson's Point and Pefferlaw, as well as for the Keswick Business Park Secondary Plan area.
 This Section also contains the schedules that accompany the Plan.
+Where appropriate, portions of schedules in this Plan have been enlarged to show greater detail (east and west), Schedule B1 (east and west), Schedule B2 (east and west), and Schedule E2).